beyg1/agents-sdk-mcp/README.md

 **Learning Tip**: Prompts standardize AI behavior, making it easier to get professional results—like using a template for report generation in business apps.

 ## Learning Outcomes and Setup Guidance

-By following this README, you'll gain hands-on experience with MCP, enabling you to set up your own system.
+By setting up this project following this README, you gained hands-on experience with MCP, enabling you to set up your own system.
 Key takeaways:

 - **Understanding MCP Primitives**: Learn how tools (actions), resources (data access), and prompts (templates) empower AI to perform real-world tasks.
 - **Building AI Agents**: Practice integrating LLMs with external systems for automation.